pdmnyberg/rda-gorc-im-experimental/.github/ISSUE_TEMPLATE/epic.md

+---
+name: Epic
+about: Track a larger initiative that consists of smaller tasks/features
+title: ''
+labels: ''
+assignees: ''

+---
 <!-- Remove sections from this template that are not used -->
 ## Summary
 <!-- A high-level summary of the initiative and its goals. -->